Paliao/json-logical-engine/README.md

 ### Engine

 - The engine is the component that will run the operators with operations
-- Can be customized with a certain set of options like logging or custom operators
+- Can be customized with a certain set of options like logging or custom operators (TODO)

 ### Operators